-5 Various variations in the GRT narrative have also been identified, in terms of specific actors and their motivations, with Davey and Ebner (2019: 11) identifying conspiracy, dystopia, impurity, existential threat, and apocalypse as regular "crisis" narratives of the GRT.
+&lt;sup>5Various variations in the GRT narrative have also been identified, in terms of specific actors and their motivations, with Davey and Ebner (2019: 11) identifying conspiracy, dystopia, impurity, existential threat, and apocalypse as regular "crisis" narratives of the GRT.

-Like in the case of populism, many academics have thus far primarily considered the GRT in malevolent, supply-side terms as a rhetorical instrument (e.g. Ekman, 2022: 1128).
-Doing so places the ends and means by which the GRT is spread as inherent; Ekman (2022: 1127; Linders, 2023) states that it 'negatively politicises demographic change' through 'through the use of pseudoscientific sources, historic narratives of ethnic homogeneity, threat frames, visual fear appeals'.
+2022: 1128).
+Doing so places the means by which the GRT is spread as inherent to the narrative; Ekman (2022: 1127; Linders 2023) states that it "negatively politicises demographic change ... through the use of pseudoscientific sources, historic narratives of ethnic homogeneity, threat frames, visual fear appeals."
 However, there are likely to be internal and contextual drivers of its popularity that are typical of narratives generally such as the need to make sense of and feel control over seemingly important, uncertain, complex, risky, and novel issues.
-Other related drivers may also include the interests, identities, and values of the individual, and characteristics of the narrative such as internal coherence (Dennison, 2021).
+Other related drivers may also include the interests, identities, and values of the individual, and characteristics of the narrative such as internal coherence (Dennison 2021).

-Overall, based on the discussion above, we conceptualize the GRT narrative as the following five incremental core elements, all of which must be present for the narrative to be fully internally coherent (also see Wuettke et al., 2020).
+Overall, based on the discussion above, we conceptualize the GRT narrative as the following five incremental core elements, all of which must be present for the narrative to be fully internally coherent (also see Wuttke, Schimpf and Schoen 2020).

-- 1. An empirical claim about racial demographic change whereby "white" majority populations are on course to be outnumbered by "non-white" populations in Western countries with an implicit understanding that such racial classifications are immutable. - 2.
+- An empirical claim about racial demographic change whereby "white" majority populations are on course to be outnumbered by "non-white" populations in Western countries with an implicit understanding that such racial classifications are immutable. - 2.
 A normative stance that these changes are bad for members of the white majority population. - 3.
-Empirical justifications of the normative stance that such demographic trends have and will undermine Western societies through division, social conflict, and disorder. - 4.
-A conspiratorial explanation for these demographic changes and their negative impact, usually involving political elites, ethnic minorities, and global organisations as culprits. - 5.
+Empirical justifications of the normative stance that such demographic trends have and will undermine Western societies through division, social conflict, and disorder. - A conspiratorial explanation for these demographic changes and their negative impact, usually involving political elites, ethnic minorities, and global organizations as culprits. - 5.
 An, either implicit or explicit, call for action against the demographic changes and the members of the conspiracy responsible for them.

 In other words, according to our definition, if one does not believe that demographic change is happening or that it is happening but it is actually a good thing, then they do not believe in the GRT narrative.
-Still, the above represents the broad pillars of the narrative, which is likely to be made considerably more specific in each context.
+The above represents the broad pillars of the narrative, which is likely to be made considerably more specific in each context.

-To account for the variation in GRT narratives, we believe it is also useful to distinguish between two versions: "weak" and "strong", according to their belief that the "replacement" is can be stopped by democratic means.
-In short, because the "strong" version sees the cause of the "replacement" as conspiratorial, rather than a result of democratically elected government policy, it does not believe change can be achieved at the ballot box.
-This mirrors the conceptual distinction between populist radical right parties and extremist radical right parties, whereby the two groups may share many substantive concerns and preferences, yet the former largely respect existing democratic systems while the latter believe that their radical preferences can only be met via the overthrow of democracy (Mudde, 2007).
-The weak version is open to subjective interpretation and can be partially justified by actual demographic trends in some contexts (see Kaufmann 2019; Gest 2022).
+To account for the variation in GRT narratives, we believe it is also useful to distinguish between two versions: "weak" and "strong," according to belief that the "replacement" can be stopped by democratic means.
+In short, because the "strong" version sees the cause of the "replacement" as conspiratorial, rather than a result of democratically elected government policy, it does not suggest change can be achieved at the ballot box.
+This mirrors the conceptual distinction between populist radical right parties and extremist radical right parties, whereby the two groups may share many substantive concerns and preferences, yet the former largely respect existing democratic systems while the latter believe that their radical preferences can only be met via the overthrow of democracy (Mudde 2007).
+The weak version is open to subjective interpretation and can be partially justified by actual demographic trends in some contexts (see Gest 2022; Kaufmann 2018).
 Importantly, while the strong GRT is unambiguously conspiratorial and extremist, the weak GRT is debatably so-though does require the belief in immutable racial categories.
-GRT proponents among populist politicians may often resort to the motte-and-bailey strategy (Shackel, 2005) by promoting strong version of the narrative to mobilise their voters but retreating to its less controversial weak version when challenged on the reality of the strong one.
+GRT proponents among populist politicians may often resort to the motte-and-bailey strategy (Shackel 2005) by promoting a strong version of the narrative to mobilize their voters but retreating to its less controversial weak version when challenged on the reality of the strong one.

-Data and methods
+Data and Methods